demiaster/treegen/production/helpcard/helpcard_tree.md

 ~~~
 ====Single Points====
-You can set the root points setting their total count in the *Number of Point* slot
+You can set the root points by setting their total count in the *Number of Point* slot
 and place them in different positions by specifying their coordinates.
+This tab is only available when *Root Type* is set to *Single Roots*.

 *Number of Points*:
     #id: internalname